kchan167/neighborhood-map/README.md

 - 1d68f69 feat: Add markers on the map
 - 041919f feat: First commit

+## How to run this project
+1. Git clone
+2. Run npm install
+3. Run npm start

 ## Features

 1. Display and mark multiple restaurants on the map